OscarPellicer/Deep-Learning-in-Prostate-PhD/README.md

 Additionally, this repository includes two prostate MR-US pairs for testing the code, as well as pretrained segmentation and registration models.
 Unfortunately, no additional data can be made available due to regulatory constrains.

 For prostate lesion detection, please refer to this repository: [https://github.com/OscarPellicer/prostate_lesion_detection](https://github.com/OscarPellicer/prostate_lesion_detection)

+**If you use any of this code for your work, please cite the PhD thesis and/or any of the publications above**

 ## Overview
 This repository contains three main Jupyter Notebooks: